ngs-mstb/micgent/README.md

 Let us suppose that you uploaded your FASTQ files into a subdirectory `my_sequencing_run1` in the SFTP server, and their names end in `.fastq.gz`.
 Then, in the `Generate Manifest...` Galaxy tool, you should supply: `ftp/my_sequencing_run1/*.fastq.gz`.
-If you placed the same files directly under the SFTP server root directory outside of any subdirectories, you would use in Galaxy `ftp/*.fastq.gz`. *Note*: Inside the generated manifest, the Galaxy user email will get automatically inserted into the file paths like this
+If you, instead, placed the same files directly under the SFTP server root directory outside of any subdirectories, you would use in Galaxy `ftp/*.fastq.gz`. *Note*: Inside the generated manifest, the Galaxy user email will get automatically inserted into the file paths like this